day8/re-frame/docs/dominoes-live.md

 </div>

 !!!
 Note "Live Code Fragment"
-    Above, you'll see a live code editor.
-You can change the code, if you want.
+    Above, the code is provided in an editor.
+You can change the code if you want.
+And then press the "eval" button.
-    The colored box at the bottom shows the result of evaluating that code.
+    Below the editor, a green-backgrounded box shows if the code was evaluated successfully (a tick is shown) and, if so, the value of that evaluation. of the code.
-    In this particular case, evaluating a `ns` gives nil which is not that interesting.
+    In this case, evaluating a `ns` gives `nil`, which is not very interesting.

 ## The Data Schema

-Now, normally, I'd strongly recommended that you write a quality schema for your application state (the data stored in `app-db`).
-But, here, to minimise cognitive load, we'll cut that corner.
+Now, normally, I'd strongly recommend that you write a quality schema for your application state (the data stored in `app-db`).
+But, here, we'll cut that corner to minimise cognitive load.

-But, we can't cut it completely.
+But we can't cut it completely.
 You'll still need an informal description, and here it is ... `app-db` will contain a two-key map like this:
 ```clj